can-git/Information-Extraction-From-Unstructured-Texts/README.md

 A proposed dataset can be achieved from [Kaggle](https://www.kaggle.com/competitions/bau-ari5004-fall22-a3/data).

-After downloading, dataset must be in the specific format as below:
+After downloading, dataset must be inside of the "data" folder as below:

 ```
 data
     │
     ├── data.tsv
-    │
-    ├── sample_submission.csv
-    │
-    ├── test.csv
-    │
-    └── train.csv
+    ...
 ```

 ## Additional Details